Skip to main content

 Older industrial buildings can have legacy issues worth checking:

 • Lead paint and lead pipes in pre-1978 conversions.
-We can order a blood lead level if you have any concern, especially if you are planning to conceive.
+We can order a blood lead level if you have any concern, particularly if you are planning to conceive.

 • Indoor air quality in tightly sealed conversions.
 We talk through ventilation, mold testing, and HEPA filtration as part of a full primary care assessment.